Pfern/ADER17/material/ADER17_practical.md

 To store millions of alignments, researchers also had to develop new, more practical formats.
 The [Sequence Alignment/Map (SAM) format](https://samtools.github.io/hts-specs/SAMv1.pdf) is a tabular text file format, where each line contains information for one alignment.
 SAM files are most often compressed as BAM (Binary sAM) files, to reduce space and allow direct access to alignments in any arbitrary region of the genome.
 Several tools only work with BAM files.

+Salmon generates directly .
+We will come back to these methods further ahead.
 Run a Salmon alignment: no SAM/BAM is generated.

+Task: Run

 # Learning Outcome 6: Assess the general quality of the alignments and detect possible problems